 John has a B.A. from Wittenberg University (Ohio) and an M.Div. from Reformed Theological Seminary (Orlando).

-He teaches seminary classes in Bible and Biblical Interpretation at LAMP seminary in Raleigh (NC).
+He teaches seminary classes in Bible, Theology, and Biblical Interpretation at LAMP seminary in Raleigh (NC).

 John loves his family, loves having five daughters, loves to run, and loves to laugh.